 Then we went to sleazy Buffalo Town, Taiwan’s first real and maybe in those days only disco.
 Illegally opened in an upper floor of the same building as the MTV, many foreigners who visited still consider it to be an essential part of the island’s “Wild, Wild West” period in the final stage of martial law, lifted in 1987, and shortly afterwards.
 Amazing that while all Whites could get in free, all Taiwanese had to pay a cover of 200 New Taiwan dollars, which was a little fortune back then.
 If American Chinese showed their valid US passports, they became “honorary Whites” for a few hours.
 On the contrary, and I witnessed this myself, overseas Chinese from the Philippines weren’t so lucky.
 After a lengthy discussion, pointing at their “wrong” identification documents, they gave in and paid the required fee.

 I have often wondered what could have happened if anybody would have tried to implement such a racist policy against locals in Western Europe!
 In East Germany it wasn’t unheard of, as at least some foreign students from other Socialist countries (like Algeria) received their scholarships in US dollars and therefore had foreign money in their pockets.
 They used to easily get into one of the few available entertainment venues, or to buy certain favors from local women.
-This kind of discrimination caused a lot of bad blood against those privileged Algerians.
+This kind of favoritism obviously caused a lot of bad blood against those privileged Algerians.

 Anyway, my fellow student from Berlin and myself had a lot of fun.
 The music was excellent.
 I will forever associate two songs, Bob Marley’s “Buffalo Soldier” and Modern Talking’s “Brother Louie” with the crazy dancing over there.
 Also, plenty of girls obviously interested in foreigners were available!
 That night nothing happened, but maybe a month later, when I was wearing a t-shirt from Spanish heavy metal band Barón Rojo (“Red Baron”), I took a Taiwanese lady home, which turned out to be a Mormon!
 We had sex, which wasn’t particularly good.
 The great moment came the next morning, when she asked me how old I was.
 I said “21”, whereupon she exclaimed: “You are too young!”
 Quite surprised I asked back: “For what?”
 Being actually 29 years old, she responded: “To marry me!”